This video clip shows an East Kootenays road trip road in the mid-1940s. It comprises excerpts from Kootenay East, a BC Government […]Read More »

 In 2014, I produced and edited the video presentation Answering the Call, based on 100-year-old footage of BC troops training for service in the First World War.
 The presentation is now touring BC as part of the museum’s travelling exhibition British Columbia’s War, 1914-1918.

-More recently, I have been compiling home movie footage for potential use in the upcoming exhibition Families: Bonds & Belonging.
+In 2016, I selected and compiled home movie footage for potential use in the upcoming exhibition Families: Bonds & Belonging.
 Home movies are an excellent source for revealing the nature of family life, and some of the films in the archives’ collection are quite wonderful in that regard.

-In my retirement, I plan to resume work on some research and writing projects, as well as maintaining my RBCM blog about filmmaking in British Columbia.
+In my retirement, I plan to resume work on some research of my own, and continue writing about the history of filmmaking in British Columbia.
 I look forward to reading more books, watching a lot of movies, and listening to lots of jazz.
-At times, I may just sit and think!

 EducationCamosun College: Diploma in Applied Communication (1978)